gvsulib/cssMaker/README.markdown

 Edit the `config.sample.php` file, setting the `$auth_key` variable to the hash you just made.
 Save the file as `config.php` and save it in the same directory as cssMaker.

+Update line 14 of index.php to call `config.php` instead of `config.sample.php`.

 Now, upload the files to your server somewhere where you can execute them.
 (They should be on the same server you're going to store the CSS files you generate.)

 ### Usage